SUSE Public Cloud Image Life-cycle

 It has been a while since we published the original image life-cycle guidelines SUSE Image Life Cycle for Public Cloud Deployments.
 Much has been learned since, technology has progressed, and the life-cycle of products has changed.
 Therefore, it is time to refresh things, update our guidance, and clarify items that have led to questions over the years.
 This new document serves as the guideline going forward starting February 15th, 2019 and supersedes the original guideline.
 Any images with a date stamp later than v20190215 fall under the new guideline.
 The same basic principal as in the original guideline applies, the image life-cycle is aligned with the product life-cycle of the product in the image.
 Meaning a SLES image generally aligns with the SUSE Linux Enterprise Server life-cycle and a SUSE Manager image generally aligns with the SUSE Manager life-cycle.

 The life-cycle of an image has 4 status indicators, active, inactive, deprecated, and deleted.
-Every framework has different ways in dealing with image life-cycles and the information about state is not necessarily readily available in any given cloud framework.
+Every framework has different ways of dealing with image life-cycles and the information about state is not necessarily readily available in any given cloud framework.
 For this reason we have the pint tool and it provides the truth about the state of an image.

 The pint tool also provides a library that can be integrated into Python code and thus it is easy to always find the latest image to launch new instances in an automated fashion.
 There is also an example about how to use the Public cloud INformation Tracker REST API with lambda in a cloud formation template for EC2 to help you with automation in case you use CFN.